brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 Well, **that** makes sense.

 &ndash; *No accounting for naming in this stuff, I'll give you that.
-But, like I was saying, you type your content into Markdown files, and then you use an SSG, a static site generator, to---*
+But, like I was saying, you type your content into Markdown files, and then you use an SSG, a static site generator, to ---*

 Static site generator?